Olle Adolphson

-Olle Adolphson (2 May 1934, in Stockholm – 10 March 2004, in Stockholm) was a Swedish writer, singer and songwriter.
+Olle Adolphson (2 May 1934 – 10 March 2004) was a Swedish writer, singer and songwriter.
 He released a range of books (Aubade, Foliá), LPs (En stol på Tegnér, etc.) and CDs (Älskar inte jag dig då, Mässa på svenska språket, etc.).

-He was the son of the actor Edvin Adolphson and the actress Mildred Mehle, and the brother of the actress Kristina Adolphson.
+He was born and died in Stockholm, and was the son of the actor Edvin Adolphson and the actress Mildred Mehle.
+He was the brother of the actress Kristina Adolphson.

 Adolphson's theme was, according to himself, "to see the great in small things and the small in big things".
 Some of his most loved songs follow that description, for example Gustaf Lindströms visa ("The Ballad of Gustaf Lindström", about the human victims of urban renewal), Trubbel ("Trouble", about male disappointments and defeats), Nu har jag fått den jag vill ha ("Now I've got the one I want", about the futility of getting one's wishes), and Sigge Skoog (about the unreliability of memories:

 Sigge, can one remember how one has felt, although only pictures remain?

 Or have I lied to us both, as I lied you full of tales when we were young?.)

 He also equipped most of his songs with catchy tunes which in some cases have made it as instrumental versions.
 He also sang songs with texts by others, e.g. Beppe Wolgers, Nils Ferlin or Lars Forssell and his own music.
 Among his most popular songs are "Okända djur" (Unknown Animals), "Mitt eget land" (My Own Land) and "Det gåtfulla folket" ("The Enigmatic People", a song about children) with lyrics by Beppe Wolgers (1950s) and his own "Trubbel" (Trouble).